 Hedging: The Firm's anti-hedging policy ensures employees maintain the intended exposure to the Firm's stock performance.
-In particular, all employees are prohibited from hedging RSUs and shares that are subject to transfer restrictions and, in the case of PMDs, retention shares.
+In particular, all employees are prohibited from hedging RSUs shares that are subject to transfer restrictions and, retention shares.
 In addition, executive officers of Group Inc. (as defined under the Securities Exchange Act of 1934) are prohibited from hedging any shares that they can freely sell.
 Employees, other than executive officers, may hedge only shares that they can otherwise sell.
 However, no employee may enter into uncovered hedging transactions or sell short any shares.
 Employees may only enter into transactions or otherwise make investment decisions with respect to shares during applicable "window periods."